zammad/zammad-admin-documentation/manage/templates.rst

       This allows you to create granular templates with the information you need.

+   Active
+      Set any currently active ticket template to ``inactive`` if you don't need it momentarily.
+This allows you to keep the template for e.g. seasonal reasons without providing it as an option to your agents.

    .. figure:: /images/manage/templates/adding-new-template.png
       :alt: Screenshot showing the template configuration